Group of Seven Plus: Governance

 The preeminent decision making body of the group is a Ministerial forum which is convened every year in a member country.
 Each member state is represented by a Minister.
 Decisions are made based on consultation among the member countries.
 The Ministers endorse strategic priorities and an annual plan based on these.
 The group is chaired by a Minister, selected based on consensus from member countries for a 2-year tenure.
-The current chair is Sierra Leone's Minister of Finance and Development, Dr Momodu Lamin Kargbo.
+The current chair is Sierra Leone's Minister of Finance and Development, Momodu Lamin Kargbo.
 The g7+ Secretariat functions as an executive body facilitating implementation of the strategic plans and ensuring coordination.
 The Secretariat is permanently hosted in the Ministry of Finance of the Republic of Timor-Leste, based in Dili.
 Consultations at technical level are held periodically and on an ad hoc basis among the country focal points, who are senior officials from each member countries.

 Peacebuilding and statebuilding

 Countries with acute crises, or those which have just emerged from war, conflict or natural disaster, experience difficulties in attaining economic and social development.
 The World Development Report (World Bank, 2011) found that hardly any of these countries achieved a single Millennium Development Goal.
 One of the underlying reasons, according to the report, of lagging behind in achieving any development benchmarks in these countries is a lack of peace and strong institutions.
 The g7+ countries share such challenges and thus sustainable peace and effective state institutions are recognized to be a precursor for economic and social growth.
 In addition, g7+ countries faced similar of challenges in realizing aid effectiveness principles in their countries, according to the 2008 Paris Declaration monitoring survey, which contributed to further state fragmentation.
 Thus the g7+ hold the belief that their countries must prioritise peacebuilding and statebuilding to provide foundations that allow them to move towards stability and resilience.